-Splitting your flow based on purchase history is a great way to offer more targeted calls to action in your text messages and, since each text should only have one CTA, make the most of your valuable space.
+Splitting your flow based on purchase history is a great way to offer more targeted CTAs valuable space.
 For example, if you know that someone has already bought from a certain collection, you can show them a different CTA.

-If someone is an existing subscriber, this means they've signed up to hear from you in the past, just not through text.
-That said, you can still leverage any information you learned about them when they initially signed up or through any subsequent emails they may have received.
+You can leverage any information you learned about a subscriber when they initially signed up or through any subsequent emails they may have received.

 For example, let's say that in the first email of your email welcome series, you ask customers to select which category of products they're most interested in.
 You can then use this information to inform the CTA in your SMS welcome series.

 In this case, it's important to have a default branch in case a subscriber has never indicated an interest in any of the options.
 In the example above, we're showing our best sellers to those who have never explicitly told us the types of items they're interested in.